The New Max Nail

 I know it’s hard to believe it took me this amount of time to develop what would appear to be a straightforward tool, but it threw me a curveball.
-The Nail is an excellent self-defense weapon for sure, and yet I had to do a lot of modification to get it where I wanted.
+The Nail is an excellent self-defense weapon for sure, yet I had to do many modifications to get it where I wanted.

 The first was where to put the holes in the shaft such that it would throw adequately.
 This should have been obvious to me, but it was very different from the things I have thrown all my life.
 For example, the Nitusbo is a 6-ounce weight on a 20-foot cord tied to a yawara stick.
 I have been using that for over 40 years and know it well also, a knife on a rope and a Kyokesushoge, a curved knife on a rope.
 Yet the Nail was utterly different.

 As it turned out, the best way to throw it is with a “no spin” throw.
 This surprised me, and you can see that in the training video.
 The final way we throw it is with a one that has turned, from the ground, throw to target.
 Wow, the damage it does to my wooden targets is unparalleled by anything I have seen in my martial arts career.

 I have been in the arts since I was six years old and am now 67, so you can do the math.
 This self-defense tool in throwing is crazy, and in close quarters combat, it carries a devastating punch.
 That is off the charts in damage too.
 The addition of the “swallowtail,” coupled with the almost 1 pound weight, offers lots of pain compliance to attackers.